 The eSOS business model consists of smart toilets, an intelligent excreta collection vehicle tracking system, a decentralized excreta treatment facility, an emergency sanitation coordination centre, and an integrated eSOS communication and management system.
-The number of sanitation units deployed will be initially determined using rules of thumb (e.g. 20-50 people per unit per day), but the application of eSOS will very soon provide practical feedback on these rules as much more data become available.
-Some of the activities to be conducted in developing the business model include: identification/mapping of needs and costs associated with emergency sanitation; setting default model parameters; building up a user interface; testing the business model; verification of results; and reporting and dissemination of the project results.
+The number of sanitation units deployed were determined using rules of thumb (e.g. 20-50 people per unit per day), but the application of eSOS provided practical feedback on these rules as much more data became available.

-Testing of the eSOS Smart Toilet entails a set of conditions that need to be fulfilled, including durability, ease of use, quick installation and deployability, inexpensive, safe to use, provides sufficient privacy, among others.
-The project component also includes manufacturing, field testing and validation of the innovative experimental eSOS smart toilet.
+Testing of the eSOS Smart Toilet entailed a set of conditions that needed to be fulfilled, including durability, ease of use, quick installation and deployability, inexpensive, safe to use, provides sufficient privacy, among others.
+The project component also included manufacturing, field testing and validation of the innovative experimental eSOS smart toilet.